What makes an outdoor hydrotherapy spa in the Blue Mountains of Ontario so popular it demands a waitlist?

 - Water stations are located throughout the spa.
 Please bring a refillable water bottle.

-- Guests are reminded to honour silence and leave their devices in their locker.
+- Guests are reminded to honour silence and leave their devices in their lockers.

 - A cleansing shower before the Baths experience is required.